Structural/hippodrome/docs/hippodrome.md

 `task` key is run every time the Dispatcher gets sent that action.
-Unlike Store functions, Task functions are automatically deferred before running - Stores cannot wait on them, and there's no guarantee exactly when they'll execute (generally after the Stores are done and any views that re-rendered because of Store triggers have rendered).
+Unlike Store functions, Task functions are automatically deferred before running - Stores cannot wait on them, and there's no guarantee exactly when they'll execute (though it will always be after any Stores have finished).

 Stores are for holding your application's state, Tasks are for all the things you need to do over time - making network requests to your API to get or save